dobkeratops/compiler/README.md

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.

-This could all be done as a fork of a C++ compiler, or as a fork of Rust.
-However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust?
+This could all be done as a fork of a C++ compiler, or as a fork of Rust. however maintaining a fork againt commnity momentum (and trying to make such changes with either complex sourcebase) would be hard.

 ..
 Anything here could be considered 'feature requests' for C++ or Rust.